juancruza46/Memory-Card-Game-GothamCityEdition/README.md

 if all cards have been matched, display : game over you won
 - new game button

-create a time of 5 minutes
+create a time of x minutes
-if 5 minutes is reached and cards have not been matched, despite amount of errors display game over you lose
+if x minutes is reached and cards have not been matched, despite amount of errors display game over you lose
-- new gamr button
+- new game button

 hide button
 Display timer at all times
-keep track of total games won/lost style cards with color strings

 Concentration : 2.0 - What's next for the game?
 - Difficulty options will be added : increase in deck size, lower/higher time limits & attempts